mohandarsi/AsyncIO/README.md

 # FastBulk

-Provides mechanism to Read and write files very fast(Asynchronously).
+Provides mechanism to read and write files in asynchronous manner.
 Uses c++ 11 and windows completionport.